Delaware’s Minimum Wage will be increasing on 1/1/2023.

 - Pay period covered by the payment

-- Amounts of deductions (separately specified) which have been made from the wages
+- Amounts of deductions (separately specified) that have been made from the wages

-- Total number of hours worked in the pay period (for employees who are paid on an hourly rate)
+- Total number of hours worked in the pay period (for employees who are paid at an hourly rate)

 Employers must keep records including; rates of pay, hours worked, and amount paid for each worker, for three (3) years.